- NDIS (National Disability Insurance Scheme)

 T: 8825 4900

-How does an Individual Client Support package with Prahran Mission work?
+How does an Individual Client Support package with Uniting Prahran work?

 An Individual Client Support package is tailored for each person upon entry to the service.
 We regularly meet with you to ensure our services are meeting your needs.